puma/puma/CONTRIBUTING.md

 Clone down the Puma repository.

-You will need to install [ragel] to generate puma's extension code.
+You will need to install [ragel] (use Ragel version 7.0.0.9) to generate puma's extension code.

 macOS: